- Get Involved

 BIBLIOGRAPHY:"School Sights," Chronicles of Smith County, Fall 1969.
 Smith County Historical Society, Historical Atlas of Smith County (Tyler, Texas: Tyler Print Shop, 1965).
 Donald W. Whisenhunt, comp., Chronological History of Smith County (Tyler, Texas: Smith County Historical Society, 1983).
 Albert Woldert, A History of Tyler and Smith County (San Antonio: Naylor, 1948).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vista K. McCroskey, "GRESHAM, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlg35.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vista K. McCroskey, "GRESHAM, TX," accessed May 21, 2019, http://www.tshaonline.org/handbook/online/articles/hlg35.